 Price: Packs can and do vary in price so it is really up to you to do your research and purchase a pack that will suit your needs.
 Speak to staff in adventure gear, camping and disposal stores.

-There are various sizes of suitcase available so the size you will need will depend on luggage limits such as on transport and also what type of travel you are embarking on.
+There are various sizes of suitcase available.
+The size you will need will depend on luggage limits such as on transport and also what type of travel you are embarking on.

 Size: Suitcases are available in a number of sizes.
 It is best to match the size required to the type of travel you are embarking on.
-If you are only going for a weekend away then a small suitcase will suffice however, if you are heading away indefinitely then a larger one would suit.
-It is important to look in to and restrictions of size with the transport ie. airlines, that you will going on to ensure you comply.
+If you are only going for a weekend away then a small suitcase will suffice.
+If you are heading away indefinitely then a larger one with wheels and a telescopic handle would suit.
+It is important to look in to any restrictions of size with the transport ie. airlines, bus tours, etc. that you will be going on to ensure you comply.